mayeeyelekeri/cloud_ec2_setup_basic/README.md

 - VPC
 - 2 public subnets
 - 2 private subnets
-- 2 EC2 instances (centos) with httpd, registered under a target group
+- Public Security group
+- Private Security group which has access from Public subnets
-- Application Load Balancer
+- Target Group and Application Load Balancer
+- EC2 Launch Template with httpd running
+- Auto Scaling Group with Launch Template

+At the end, EC2 should be accessible from the ALB record.